zlogic/mendix-docs/content/en/docs/control-center/people/roles-permissions.md

 ### Deleting a Role

-To delete a role, click **Edit Role** and review the role you are about to delete and follow the steps.
+To delete a role, do as follow:

+1. Click **Edit Role** for the role you want to delete.
+2. Review the role.
+3. Click **Delete Project Role**.
+A dialog box opens to ask for confirmation.
-On step 4, click **Delete Project Role** to permanently delete the role.
+4. Click **Delete Project Role** to permanently delete the role.

 If the role is used by a project, a replacement role must be selected.
 This role will be applied to all team members who are currently assigned to the role to be deleted.
 If the replacement role has different permissions, then these will be applied immediately.

 {{% alert color="info" %}}
 You cannot delete the Scrum Master role.
 This ensures that there is always someone in the project's team that can manage the project.